-Last Updated on 24th January 2021 by Chauncey
+Last Updated on 10th June 2021 by Chauncey Morgan

 Hair straightening is a popular activity today in the 21st century but actually was not common throughout history.
 In many cultures, straight hair was actually not prized and many individuals sought to have curly or wavy hair.
 In many others, hair was not supposed to be seen and was kept hidden underneath cloaks, hoods, hats, and religious garments.
 If it was exposed, it was almost always braided and pinned down to keep it out of a person’s face.

 Hair straightening didn’t become a popular activity until the mid to late 19th century when women had more freedom to style their hair.
 Even then, the practice of styling would not reach middle and lower class women until the end of the century, and men did not adopt the practice until the 1950s.

 Modern hair straightening began with the invention of the hot comb.
 The hot comb was first invented in France by a hairdresser named Francois Marcel Grateau.
 Grateau realized many of his Parisian clients wished to emulate the fine, straight hair often seen in old portraits of the ancient Egypt.
 To attain this look, he started to use heated iron combs and discovered that the heat helped the strands of hair to realize and straighten.
 This look would remain for several hours up to a few days depending on an individual’s hair time.

 A man named Elroy J. Duncan brought the heated combs to the United States and started to manufacture a product that quickly hit the market.
 Sometimes these old devices were called pressing combs.
 They were originally market to men to help with grooming mustaches and beards, and then to women to help them obtain straight, wispy hairstyles that were popular on some of the most famous actresses.